WELOME TO THE MOUNTAIN MIND

 Get the 21-Day Challenge Journal by downloading it online.
-It's fillable, so you can type right into it.
+It's fillable so that you can type right into it.
 Downlaod here

-Send your friend three things you're thankful for every day.
-It's a great way to stay accountable.
+Send your partner three things you're thankful for every day.

 Pick one or two exercises from the list below and do them every day.